leftfieldlabs/drawbridge/README.md

 Run `vault update` from anywhere to get latest vault code

 ## Local server
-Run `vault local` from directory with content to test locally
+Run `vault local` from directory with content to test locally.
+Keep in mind this does not currently refresh code changes.
+You'll need to re-run the command to get latest changes from your code.

 ## Notes
 * If a URI goes to a directory, like `http://someapp.appspot.com/something/`, it will attempt to load an index.html.
 It will not work with anything else